I will battle everyday to claim my rightful place!

 - Hareta (who is based on Lucas from Pokémon Diamond and Pearl) from Pokémon: Diamond and Pearl Adventure! is a clear expy of Goku from the pre-Z arcs.
 He's a compassionate but ignorant Wild Child who loves Pokémon battling and food.

-- Ryouga from Pokémon RéBURST is a very Hot-Blooded determinator with spikey Anime Hair.
+- Ryouga from Pokémon RéBURST is a very Hot-Blooded determinator with spiky Anime Hair.
 He is Made of Iron and has Super Strength due to training (which is emphasised by the fact humans fight instead of Pokemon).
 Ryouga has Idiot Hero traits and is Oblivious to Love.